 The Prevent Duty The UK faces a severe and continuing threat from international terrorism.
 The Government is taking tough security measures to keep people safe but action at a local level is also essential to stop people becoming or supporting terrorists or violent extremists.
 Local authorities and the police need to take a lead in ensuring that local partnerships have been clearly tasked with driving delivery of a jointly agreed programme of action.
 From 1 July 2015 all schools must have regard to the statutory guidance around the Prevent Duty (this also applies to registered early years childcare providers and registered later year’s childcare providers).
 They are subject to a duty under section 26 of the Counter-Terrorism and Security Act 2015, in the exercise of their functions, to have “due regard to the need to prevent people from being drawn into terrorism”.
 This duty is known as the Prevent duty.
 It applies to a wide range of public-facing bodies.

 Section 5B of the Female Genital Mutilation Act 2003 (as inserted by section 74 of the Serious Crime Act 2015) places a statutory duty upon teachers, along with social workers and healthcare professionals, to report to the police where they discover (either through disclosure by the victim or visual evidence) that FGM appears to have been carried out on a girl under 18.
 Those failing to report such cases will face disciplinary sanctions.
 From October 2015, there is a 'mandatory reporting duty' for all education providers.

+Forced Marriage (Civil Protection) Act 2007 (legislation.gov.uk) – The legal age of marriage in England and Wales is 18 years Old

 Child and Social Work Act 2017